edupoux/MVA_2022_SL/README.md

 # NEW!

-- The Holger Shwenk course will not be prerecorded but be delivered live on Mar 8, 2021 from 9 to 11am.  https://us02web.zoom.us/j/89686335842?pwd=ZjdnYjFmRmlURU1KS1l1WjVLSVVxdz09
+- The Holger Shwenk course will not be prerecorded but be delivered live on Mar 8, 2021 from 9 to 11am.  https://us02web.zoom.us/j/81410190794
+passwd: W2CCJC

 - Jan 25, 2021; the list of possible projectst is available here: https://docs.google.com/spreadsheets/d/115ZIe9V0Y-bbaf40KHEjRobgTuqPk1-VNEPC88fleKg/edit#gid=0